-- PIRSA Fisheries and Aquaculture manages a formal referrals process, as required under the Act, through memoranda of administrative agreements (MAAs) with other government agencies.
-Such MAA's are periodically reviewed and updated.
-Through such agreements, review time is greatly reduced. - PIRSA Fisheries and Aquaculture is often required to produce reports on state government and national levels which include data relating to leases and licences.
+- PIRSA Fisheries and Aquaculture manages a formal referral process with other government agencies, as required under the Act. - PIRSA Fisheries and Aquaculture is often required to produce reports on state government and national levels which include data relating to leases and licences.
 Functions of reporting include use of information databases, collection and collation of data.
-Examples include reporting of lease/licence data in the annual South Australian Aquaculture Report (produced by PIRSA), and provision of data to ABARES, the National Native Title Tribunal and BDO Advisory Pty Ltd (previously EconSearch Pty Ltd).
-Note that any data are provided under the provision of section 89A of the Act (relating to Confidentiality) which only allows for information to be provided to other agencies with the permission of the licence holder, if the individual is not able to be identified or if the information is required by an agency for the purposes of the proper performance of its functions
+Examples include reporting of lease/licence data in the annual South Australian Aquaculture Report (produced by PIRSA), and provision of data to ABARES, the National Native Title Tribunal and BDO Advisory Pty Ltd. Note that any data are provided under the provision of section 89A of the Act (relating to Confidentiality) which only allows for information to be provided to other agencies with the permission of the licence holder, if the individual is not able to be identified or if the information is required by an agency for the purposes of the proper performance of its functions.